CllsPy/learn_ai/syllabus/ai engineer/books/Machine Learning/Practical/ch09/reg_metrics.md

 ![image](https://github.com/user-attachments/assets/a94ac9fd-efc5-4224-806d-879280b2c0ce)

 **R2**
 In predictive statistics R2 explain how well the model predict the target values.
+Somes reasons for use R2 include:

+- Comparison: Use R2 to compare different regression models
+- Interpretability: If our R2 is 0.8 it means that 80% of our dependent variables can be explain by our independent variables.

 ![image](https://github.com/user-attachments/assets/c0043d3e-64b4-4e85-b6e7-b36837274524)